Ryan Miller (wide receiver): Professional career

+Tampa Bay Buccaneers

 Miller converted from tight end to wide receiver prior to the 2023 NFL draft.
 After going unselected in the draft, he was signed by the Tampa Bay Buccaneers as an undrafted free agent.
 He was released at the final roster cuts on August 29 and subsequently re-signed to the practice squad.
 He was elevated to the active roster for the team's Week 13 game against the Carolina Panthers and made his NFL debut in the 21–18 win.
 He signed a reserve/future contract on January 23, 2024.

 Miller was waived by the Buccaneers on August 27, 2024, and re-signed to the practice squad.
 He was promoted to the active roster on October 23.

-On November 4, 2024, in a game against the Kansas City Chiefs, Miller scored his first career touchdown, a one-yard pass from quarterback Baker Mayfield.

-On December 22, 2024, playing against the Dallas Cowboys, Miller scored his second career touchdown on a 13-yard pass from Mayfield, putting his career NFL receiving total at over 100 yards.
+On November 4, in a game against the Kansas City Chiefs, Miller scored his first career touchdown, a one-yard pass from quarterback Baker Mayfield.
+On December 22, playing against the Dallas Cowboys, Miller scored his second career touchdown on a 13-yard pass from Mayfield, putting his career NFL receiving total at over 100 yards.

 On September 15, 2025, Miller caught a 20-yard touchdown pass from Mayfield in the Buccaneers 20-19 win over the Houston Texans.
+On December 10, he was waived.

+New York Giants

+On December 11, 2025, Miller was claimed off waivers by the New York Giants.

+On April 7, 2026, Miller re-signed with the Giants.
+On August 24, Miller was waived.

+Miami Dolphins

+On August 25, 2026, Miller was claimed off waivers by the Miami Dolphins.